-For this purpose In order to To that end In order that So that To this end Transitions for argun nent or proof Accordingly Despite In addition Nevertheless Therefore Admittedly Even so In any case Nonetheless Thus Although Even though In conclusion Obviously To be sure At this level Evidently Indeed Of course Truly Because For In fact On the one Whatever the Besides For the same In light of this hand On case may be But reason evidence the other hand What's more Certainly Furthermore In summary Regardless Clearly, then Granted Meanwhile Since Consequently However Moreover That is Transitions for evem plification, illustration, a addition or clarification Additionally For instance More importantly Specifically The next part Again Further Moreover Such as To add Also Furthermore Most importantly Take the case of To clarify And then Generally One characteristic That is to say To demonstrate As an illustration speaking Another characteristic The final type To explain Resides i.e., (that is) One example The first To illustrate Besides that In addition another (second, third) To put it another Case in point In another case example category way Equally In general One kind another The last group To rephrase it important In other words kind The last group What's more Finally In particular One way Another What's more First In the same way way Another important component Following this In this case On this occasion The most important further In this case Point in fact example The Like Pursuing this further For example LIKE Pursuing this further next example Transitions for emph Absolutely Certainly In brief Obviously To repeat Always Definitely Indeed Of course Undeniably As I have noted Emphatically In fact Perennially Undoubtedly As I have said Eternally Naturally Positively Unquestionably As has been noted Extremely Never Surely Without a doubt Assuredly Forever Nobody denies Surprisingly Without reservation By all means In any case No doubt To be sure Transitions for comp arison and contrast Although Despite Likewise hand On the Vis à vis After all Even though Meanwhile other hand Where As However Nevertheless Otherwise Whereas Balanced against In comparison Nonetheless Similarly While But In contrast Of course Still Yet By comparison In the same way Once in a while Though Compared to In spite of On the contrary Unlike Conversely Like On the one Up against -
+For this purpose In order to To that end In order that So that To this end Transitions for argui ment or proof Accordingly Despite In addition Nevertheless Therefore Admittedly Even so In any case Nonetheless Thus Although .
+Even though In conclusion Obviously To be sure At this level Evidently Indeed Of course Truly Because For In fact On the one Whatever the Besides For the same In light of this hand On case may be But reason evidence the other hand What's more Certainly Furthermore In summary Regardless Clearly, then Granted Meanwhile Since Consequently However Moreover That is Transitions for exem plification, illustration, a addition or clarification Additionally For instance More importantly Specifically The next part Again Further Moreover Such as To add Also Furthermore Most importantly Take the case of To clarify And then Generally One characteristic That is to say To demonstrate As an illustration speaking Another characteristic The final type To explain Besides i.e., (that is) One example The first To illustrate Besides that In addition another (second, third) To put it another Case in point In another case example category way Equally In general One kind another The last group To rephrase it important In other words kind The most What's more Finally In particular One way Another important Wildt 3 more First In the same way way Another component Following this In this case On this occasion The most important further In this situation Point in fact example The For example Like Pursuing this further next example Tor example LIKE r drading this further next example Transitions for empl • In brief Oh. in the T Absolutely Certainly Definitely In brief Indeed Obviously Of course To repeat Always • Undeniably As I have noted Emphatically In fact Perennially Undoubtedly As I have said Eternally Naturally Positively Unquestionably As has been noted Extremely Never Surely Without a doubt Assuredly Forever Nobody denies Surprisingly Without reservation By all means In any case No doubt To be sure parison and contrast Although Despite Likewise hand On the Vis à vis After all Even though Meanwhile other hand Where As However Nevertheless Otherwise Whereas Balanced against In comparison Nonetheless Similarly While But In contrast Of course Still Yet By comparison In the same way Once in a while Though In the same way In spite of Like Once in a while On the contrary Though Unlike